the PLANT A TREE PROJECT HAS BEEN CONCLUDED.

 environmental contribution.

-Tropical areas (between the two tropics) are statistically the best suited to combat climate change and deforestation.
-In these large areas, trees receive more
+Tropical areas (between the two tropics) are statistically best suited to combat climate change and deforestation.
+In these large areas, trees receive more sunlight and the environmental conditions are perfect for their growth.

 As a result, they are able to absorb more CO2 and faster.
 In addition, rainforests in these areas are home to about 85 percent of all terrestrial species and are the areas most prone to deforestation, which threatens many endangered species.